tb94/tcgexchange/README.md

 ## How does it work?

-A Nodejs server (using express) responds at https://localhost:3000, a sqlite database responds on port 3306.
+A Nodejs server (using express) responds at https://localhost:3000 with a sqlite database

 ### Initializing a database